douieb-otmane/airbnb-clone-project/README.md

 All inputs are validated and sanitized to protect against common threats like SQL Injection and Cross-Site Scripting (XSS).

 **Why It Matters:** Prevents malicious users from exploiting system vulnerabilities.

+### 6. CI/CD Pipeline Overview

+mandatory

+Score: 100.0% (Checks completed: 100.0%)

+**Objective:** Understand how CI/CD pipelines contribute to the development process.

+**Instructions:**

+- In your `README.md` file, create a section called “CI/CD Pipeline”.
+- Briefly explain what CI/CD pipelines are and why they are important for the project.
+- Mention the tools that could be used for this (e.g., GitHub Actions, Docker, etc.).
+- Commit and push the changes to your GitHub repository.

+**Repo:**

+- GitHub repository: `airbnb-clone-project`
+- File: `README.md`